Development finance glossary

 Green Belt - This refers to an area of land that is protected against development.

-Judicial Review - This refers to a High Court hearing which reviews a previously made decision by a local authority.
-This often includes planning decisions.
+Judicial Review - This refers to a High Court hearing that reviews a previously made decision by a local authority.
+This often includes

-Lawful Development Certificate - A certificate which indicates that a development has been approved to go ahead.
-LDCs are issued by a local planning board.
+Lawful Development Certificate - A certificate indicating that a development has been approved to go ahead.
+LDCs are issued by a local planning